Understanding Bronchitis -- Diagnosis and Treatment

 Pulmonary rehabilitation is sometimes prescribed for chronic bronchitis.
 In rehabilitation, you are taught exercises and ways to breathe that can help ease your symptoms.

 For acute bronchitis:

-During the acute phase of bronchitis, when you are experiencing fever, shortness of breath, or wheezing, stay at home, keep warm, and drink plenty of fluids.
+During the acute phase of bronchitis, if you are experiencing fever, coughing, or wheezing, stay at home, keep warm, and drink plenty of fluids.
 You don't necessarily need to stay in bed, but don't overextend yourself.
 Consider using a vaporizer, or try inhaling steam over a sink full of hot water.

 For chronic bronchitis:

-If you have chronic bronchitis, avoid exposure to paint or exhaust fumes, dust, and people with colds.
-Consider using a vaporizer or inhaling steam over a sink full of hot water or hot shower.
+If you have chronic bronchitis, avoid exposure to pollution, paint or exhaust fumes, dust, and people with colds.
+Consider using a vaporizer or inhaling steam over a sink full of hot water or in a hot shower.
 If you smoke, quit.